ProtocolONE/ptah-docs/content/docs/edit-section.md

 # Add an element to the section
 ***

-To add an element to the section, hover over a block where you want to add a new element and click on the **Add element icon** on the Preview Area.
+To add an element to the section, hover over a block where you want to add a new element and click on the **Add element icon** in Preview Area.

 # Adjust element properties
 ***

-To customize element properties, select the element by click and press the **Edit icon** on the Preview Area.
+To customize element properties, select the element and press the **Edit icon** in Preview Area.

 ## **Text**